triton-inference-server/server/README.md

 Server delivers optimized performance for many query types, including real time, batched, ensembles and audio/video streaming.
-Triton inference Server is part of [NVIDIA AI Enterprise](https://www.nvidia.com/en-us/data-center/products/ai-enterprise/), an software platform that accelerates the data science pipeline and streamlines the development and deployment of production AI.
+Triton inference Server is part of [NVIDIA AI Enterprise](https://www.nvidia.com/en-us/data-center/products/ai-enterprise/), a software platform that accelerates the data science pipeline and streamlines the development and deployment of production AI.

 Major features include: